IBM-Cloud/terraform-provider-ibm/examples/ibm-cloudant-database/modules/instance/README.md

 ## Usage

-Full examples are in the [examples](./examples/) folder, but basic usage is as follows for creation of logdna instance & key:
+Full examples are in the [examples](./examples/) folder, but basic usage is as follows for creation of a Cloudant instance & key:

 ```hcl
 provider "ibm" {